-by Arnie Fenner

 Not everyone gets into Spectrum: that's always been explained from the outset.
 You have to get a simple majority of votes by the jury to be accepted; I've always explained that not getting work accepted isn't a criticism.
 It isn't personal.
 It's simply a reflection of a jury's outlook: a different jury, a different day, the results might be completely different or completely the same.
 You never know unless you take a shot.
 Not everyone thinks that way: some have felt that not having work selected is an insult...and we've heard about it.
 One in particular stood out.
 We received an envelope from an entrant unhappy that his work hadn't been selected for inclusion in the annual and expressed that unhappiness by filling the envelope with explicit photos of people being, ah, orally serviced and scrawled across them with a Sharpie was the message, "THIS IS WHAT YOUR JURY WAS DOING INSTEAD OF LOOKING AT MY ART!!!"
 So of course we shared it with the judges: Kelly Seda asked, "How'd he know?"
 Justin Sweet just smirked his Justin smirk and flexed his arms that are bigger than my head.
 Frank Cho said, "This one looks like Daren!" which made Daren Bader groan loudly, "FRANK!!!"
 The funniest part of the story is that the entrant was kind enough to have written his name and address on the envelope, so I looked up his phone number and called him.
 Imagine his surprise.

-There are only two artists in Spectrum's history that made it into 19 volumes of the book: Brom and James Gurney.
-It had been like that for a number of years and we started joking that Spectrum was Thunderdome for Jim and Brom: two artists enter, one artist leaves.
-Except both kept making it through the jury process year after year.
-But now there is only one artist whose work has been selected for inclusion in all twenty editions of Spectrum.
-Finally, with volume #20, Brom emerged as the Last Artist Standing.
-(He says he put a hex on Jim, but I don't think he really has Gurney's fingernail clippings attached to a voodoo doll.
+There are only three artists in Spectrum's history that made it into 19 volumes of the book: Brom, Scott Gustafson, and James Gurney.
+It had been like that for a number of years and we started joking that Spectrum was Thunderdome for Scott, Jim, and Brom: three artists enter, one artist leaves.
+Except all three kept making it through the jury process year after year.
+But now there are only two artists whose work has been selected for inclusion in all twenty editions of Spectrum.
+With volume #20, Brom and Scott emerged as the Last Artists Standing.
+(Brom says he put a hex on Jim, but I don't think he really has Gurney's fingernail clippings attached to a voodoo doll.
 I don't.
 Really.)
 What will happen with #21 is anyone's guess.

 Capping the book.